Welcome to Sunday Scribbles!

 ‘Oh my stars…’ Karina murmured, eyes wide.
 ‘I thought I could control it.’

 ‘You knew about this?’
-Maria threw over her shoulder, as she rushed forward to yank open the door.
+Maria asked, as she rushed forward to yank open the coop door.

 Black smoke cascaded out.
 With it, frightened feathers flew as chickens spewed from the coop.
 Spread their wings.
 Started to fly.